 Creating a Transaction Group

-- Click on File > New > New Historical Group to make a new Historical Group.
-Name the group "Group".
+- In the Project Browser, right click on Transaction Groups > New Transaction Group to make a New Historical Group.
+Name the group 'Group.'

 - Click the Enabled button above the item tables to enable logging.

 - Go to the Action tab and change the Table Name.
 For the example, we gave it the name "New_Test_Table."